-1.1.2 The role of EPiServer Community in an ASP.NET page
+1.1.2.
+What is the role of StarCommunity in an ASP.NET page?

-EPiServer Community is the backbone of a community.
+StarCommunity is the backbone of a community.
 It is the API that retrieves and stores data using an object oriented structure and with high performance.
-The ASP.NET webpage comes into the picture when you want a way to display and input this data, which means, EPiServer Community does not give you the set of web pages that makes up a community but it allows you to create them with full customizability in quicker and more stable way than you could do by coding a community from scratch.
+The ASP.NET webpage comes into the picture when you want a way to display and input this data, which means, StarCommunity does not give you the set of web pages that makes up a community but it allows you to create them with full customizability in quicker and more stable way than you could do by coding a community from scratch.